-- Implementing appropriate procedures for the identification of pupils with SEND. - Maintaining the register for SEND children. - Discussing with parents/ carers and staff, interventions to be put in place to support individuals or groups. - Assisting staff with the writing of SEND Learning Plans. - Providing advice and assistance to staff on planning differentiated work / devising learning strategies and programmes of work. - Liaising with external agencies and services. - Arranging and attending reviews and meetings with parents/ carers. - Advising staff on SEND developments/changes. - Providing SEND induction for new staff. - Initiating INSET for staff development of SEND. - Ensuring efficient and effective allocation of funding and resources. - Annually reviewing and updating the SEND policy. - Ensuring that the headteacher, governors and parents/ carers are kept informed.
+- Implementing appropriate procedures for the identification of pupils with SEND. - Maintaining the register for SEND children. - Discussing with parents/ carers and staff, interventions to be put in place to support individuals or groups. - Assisting staff with the writing of SEND Assess, Plan, Do and Review documents. - Providing advice and assistance to staff on planning and preparing adaptations/ devising learning strategies and programmes of work. - Liaising with external agencies and services. - Arranging and attending reviews and meetings with parents/ carers. - Advising staff on SEND developments/changes. - Providing SEND induction for new staff. - Initiating INSET for staff development of SEND. - Ensuring efficient and effective allocation of funding and resources. - Annually reviewing and updating the SEND policy. - Ensuring that the headteacher, governors and parents/ carers are kept informed.